Memorial Day Sale – Shop Now

 10am - 7pm EST Saturday

-So you’re ready to build your home gym.
-It’s so exciting!
-You can finally get in your workout even when you can’t make it to the local gym.
+You’re finally ready to build your home gym, and now can finally get in your workout even when you can’t make it to the local gym.
 But wait!
 There’s one critical piece that is often forgotten – your floor!

 The floor is one of the most essential pieces in your home gym.
 It’s important to choose a floor that can protect both your joints and your subfloor from the demands of your fitness routine.

-Get started on your home gym with our top options for home gym flooring.
+Start building your gym with our top options for the best home gym flooring.
 Use this guide to choose from rubber, foam, carpet, turf, or vinyl, and find the best option for you.

 Rubber Gym Flooring